Last updated on July 2, 2024

 The watch itself measures 34.5mm in diameter excluding the winding crown and the fixed wire lugs.
 The case is silver and there are hallmarks inside the case back for London (import mark), 1915, together with an importer’s (or sponsor’s) mark AGR.

-In 1907, an act came into force which meant that all imported watches had to be assayed in a UK Assay office and marked with British import hallmarks.
+In 1907, an act came into force which meant that all imported watches had to be assayed in a British Assay office and marked with British import hallmarks.
 For this, a sponsor’s mark was required.
 The hallmarking of foreign-made cases was strictly enforced by Customs.
 In this particular example, Arthur George Rendell (AGR) was a senior employee at Robert Pringle & Sons who were a major wholesale supplier of quality silver goods.

 Borgel case